ronx-labs/bittex-subnet/README.md

 ### Scoring mechanism

-Miners are scored by several factors.
+Miners' scores are calculated based on their activity in each swap, with additional consideration for their ongoing and historical performance:

-- for each swap (70%)
+- Swap-Specific Scoring (85%): For each individual swap, a miner's score is determined by:
-  - bid amount
+  - The bid amount.
-  - if top 3
+  - Inclusion in the top three bids.
-  - if winner
+  - Being the winning bidder.

-- for the past 7 days (20%)
+- Seven-Day Performance (10%): A miner's activity over the last week influences their score through:
-  - total exchange amount (sum of winning swap bid amounts)
+  - The total volume of successful swaps in USD.
-  - total number of winning swaps
+  - The number of swaps won.

-- for the lifetime (10%)
+- Overall Contributions (5%): Recognizing the miner's total tenure, this aspect includes:
-  - total exchange amount (sum of winning swap bid amounts)
+  - The total volume of successful swaps in USD.
-  - total number of winning swaps
+  - The number of swaps won.